spcnvdr/climatic/src/collect_data/README.md

 **To Do**

 - [x] Write column definitions at top of file when new CSV out file used
-- [ ] Add a command line option to change the interval data is collected at
+- [x] Add a command line option to change the interval data is collected at
+- [ ] Move the sched global in to main()